Brown trout: Diet

-Field studies have demonstrated that brown trout fed on several animal prey species, aquatic invertebrates being the most abundant prey items.
-However, brown trout also feed on other taxa such as terrestrial invertebrates (e.g. Hymenoptera) or other fish.
+Field studies have demonstrated that brown trout fed on several animal prey species, aquatic invertebrates (such as crustaceans and molluscs) being the most abundant prey items.
+However, brown trout also feed on other taxa such as terrestrial invertebrates (e.g. Hymenoptera) or other fish (e.g. small suckers, minnows, sculpin, and darters).
 Moreover, in brown trout, as in many other fish species, a change in the diet composition normally occurs during the life of the fish, and piscivorous behaviour is most frequent in large brown trout.
 These shifts in the diet during fish lifecycle transitions may be accompanied by a marked reduction in intraspecific competition in the fish population, facilitating the partitioning of resources.
+Brown trout that live in lakes and reservoirs normally eat zooplankton on the lake bed, detritus, and in some cases have a diet that only consists of algae.
+Piscivorous brown trout in rivers and streams will commonly eat trout eggs during the fall and early winter, as well as eating terrestrial insects.
+Anadromous brown trout diet is similar to freshwater brown trout with the inclusion of polychaetes.
+As anadromous trout migrate to the sea, diet change is gradual from freshwater to marine.

 First feeding of newly emerged fry is very important for brown trout survival in this phase of the lifecycle, and first feeding can occur even prior to emergence.
 Fry start to feed before complete yolk absorption and the diet composition of newly emerged brown trout is composed of small prey such as chironomid larvae or baetid nymphs.